cloudera-labs/cloudera-deploy/private-cloud/pvc-base-on-aws/README.md

 In the SOCKS5 proxy configuration, set _Protocol_ to `SOCKS5`, _Server_ to `localhost`, and _Port_ to `8157`.
 Ensure the SOCKS5 proxy is active when clicking on the CDP UI that you wish to access.

-> **NOTE:**
+> [!CAUTION]
-> You will get a SSL warning for the self-signed certificate; this is expected given this particular definition as the local FreeIPA server has the root certificate.
-(You can always install this root certificate if you want to remove this notification!)
+> You will get a SSL warning for the self-signed certificate; this is expected given this particular definition as the local FreeIPA server has no upstream certificates.
+However, you can install this CA certificate to remove this notification.

 In addition, you can log into the jump host via SSH and get to any of the servers within the cluster.
 Remember to forward your SSH key!